 All sessions are one hour and assume participants have no previous experience using GIS.
 Sessions will be hands-on with step-by-step tutorials and expert assistance.
-All sessions will be held on Tuesdays from 3PM to 4PM in the Alderman Electronic Classroom, ALD 421 (adjacent to the Scholars’ Lab) and are free and open to the UVa….
-Continue reading “Fall 2017 UVa Library GIS Workshop Series”.
+All sessions will be taught on Wednesdays from 2PM to 3PM in the Alderman Electronic Classroom, ALD 421 (adjacent to the Scholars’ Lab) and are free and open to the UVa….
+Continue reading “Fall 2018 UVa Library GIS Workshop Series”.

 Here’s a quick video to show you how to make your pants pockets bigger!

 [Enjoy this guest post by Ethan Reed, a 2017-2018 graduate fellow as well as a Ph.D candidate in English Literature at the University of Virginia.
 He went to W&L to give a workshop in Prof. Lesley Wheeler’s ENGL 295_02: African-American Poetry course through a Mellon-funded collaboration with the Scholars’ Lab at UVA.
 More information about….
 Continue reading “Teaching Black Arts Poetry and Computational Methods”.

 (This post is part of a two-post series—I ended up having too much to say about the poems I looked at with VADER and Pattern, so I split it up.
 First half can be found here!)
 Nikki Giovanni’s “The True Import of the Present Dialogue, Black vs. Negro” is probably one of her most famous….
 Continue reading “Poems with Pattern and VADER, Part 2: Nikki Giovanni”.